itsritzz/NYC-Motor-Vehicle-Collision/README.md

 # NYC Motor Vehicle Collision Project

 ## Overview
 Dive into the heart of New York City's traffic dynamics.
 This project explores the critical issue of road safety, the impact of vehicle collisions, and measures to enhance safety for all.
+The Dataset has been taken from [Data.gov](https://catalog.data.gov/dataset/motor-vehicle-collisions-crashes).

 ## Key Features
 - **Impact Analysis (2017-2023):** Insightful trends from urban expansion effects to pandemic-related decreases.